CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 Contact information and canonical copy of this document is at [Cricket's Shorthand Site](https://cricketbr.github.io/Crickets-Shorthand-Site/) .
 Comments and corrections welcome!

-This document is licenced under a Creative Commons Attribution-ShareAlike 4.0 International Licence, <https://creativecommons.org/licenses/by-sa/4.0/> .
+This document is licensed under a Creative Commons Attribution-ShareAlike 4.0 International license, <https://creativecommons.org/licenses/by-sa/4.0/> .

 Based on works listed below under [Sources](#sources--references) .